the information you may need

 After the removal from the place of death the deceased is cared for at our premises prior to being placed in the chosen coffin in readiness for the funeral.
 The deceased may be dressed in a gown provided by us or clothing provided by the family.
 A photo of the deceased is often helpful to assist with hair styles and families will often bring in a deceased’s personal makeup to help with presentation.

-We recommend the provision of hygienic treatment for the deceased where families are planning to visit the Chapel of Rest or where there may be a period between the death and the funeral.
-Hygienic treatment is carried out by qualified staff and enhances the presentation and preservation of the deceased.
+We recommend the provision of embalming for the deceased where families are planning to visit the Chapel of Rest or where there may be a period between the death and the funeral.
+Embalming is carried out by qualified staff and enhances the presentation and preservation of the deceased.
 We will be happy to answer any questions you may have on this procedure.

 May I see the deceased before the funeral?